 A Word of Warning: Captcha Typing Jobs

 Some sites pose as legit data entry.
 However, what you're actually doing is typing in captcha codes.
-These are paying next to nothing and if you work for these companies, you may be helping them to do something that's illegal.
+These are paying next to nothing and may also involve legal or ethical risks.

 I know people need money and I understand that.